 Class size, teaching methods and learning resources

-Classes are held in The Courtauld Institute of Art seminar and teaching rooms, in the lecture theatre and in front of works of art in museum and gallery collections and at sites in London and beyond.
+Classes are held in Vernon Square, The Courtauld Institute of Art’s seminar and teaching rooms, in the lecture theatres and in front of works of art in museum and gallery collections and at sites in London and beyond.

 Short courses students have their own dedicated space on our Virtual Learning Environment (VLE).
 The VLE will contain a range of learning resources, such as reading lists, glossaries and historical summaries, selected texts for advance or future reading, and lists of useful websites.
 The quantity and nature of this material will vary from tutor to tutor and we cannot foresee what will be available for each course.
 Some tutors may upload powerpoints of their talks, but others may not wish to, or may not be able to provide these owing to copyright issues with some images and/or the unpublished nature of ongoing research.
 For these reasons we ask students not to use recording devices.

 Summer School students are further invited to participate in each week’s enriching framework programme: on Monday afternoons, after classes, a number of our PhD students will give insight into their latest research and its relevance to a chosen field in art history and beyond, and we hope you will engage in lively debate with them.
 On Tuesdays and Wednesdays after classes, we shall have a music recital of works with appropriate reference to The Courtauld Gallery collections, curated and introduced by Dr Charlotte de Mille, and an art film screening, curated and introduced by Dr Barbara Knorpp respectively.
 Based on widespread feedback, we shall move the plenary lectures, given by eminent guest speakers, and the subsequent receptions to Thursday afternoons, so that those of you who join us from further afield can make a timely get-away to airports and train stations after classes on Fridays.
 Please note that you can come to any event during the month, irrespective of the course you are taking.